MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-partners.md

 # Microsoft Defender for Business and managed service provider resources

-Managed service providers (MSPs) often use a sophisticated stack of capabilities.
+Most managed service providers (MSPs) offer a sophisticated stack of capabilities.
 For example, many MSPs offer software and services that include backup & recovery, network management, line of business apps, and cybersecurity capabilities.
+Small and medium-sized businesses recognize security as a key component to their success, but often do not have the capacity or expertise to have a dedicated security operations team.
+These customers often need help managing the security of their endpoints and network, and addressing alerts or detected threats.

-Defender for Business (and Microsoft 365 Business Premium) can help you build your cybersecurity stack as a Microsoft MSP.
-You can integrate Defender for Business and Microsoft 365 Business Premium with your remote monitoring and management (RMM) tools and professional service automation (PSA).
+If you're a Microsoft MSP, Defender for Business (and Microsoft 365 Business Premium) can help you build your cybersecurity stack.
+You can integrate Defender for Business and Microsoft 365 Business Premium with your remote monitoring and management (RMM) tools and professional service automation (PSA) software.

 ## Use APIs to integrate with your MSP solution